Nzambi Ampungu: The Creator

 The Bakongo people believe that "The world in its beginning was empty; it was an mbûngi, an empty thing, a cavity, without visible life."
 Mbûngi (also called mwasi and mpampa) was symbolized as a circle of emptiness.
 The creator god Nzambi, along with his female counterpart called Nzambici, is believed to have created a spark of fire, called kalûnga, and summoned it inside of mbûngi.
 Kalûnga grew and became a great force of energy inside of mbûngi, creating a mass of fusion.
 When the mass grew too hot, the heated force caused the mass to break apart and hurl projectiles outside of mbûngi.

 Those projectiles became individual masses that scattered about, and when the fires cooled, planets were created.
 The Bakongo believe this was the process Nzambi used to create the universe, with the Sun, stars, planets, etc. The Bakongo referred to this process as luku lwalamba Nzambi, or "God created and cooked dough."
 Because of this, kalûnga is seen as the origin of life, or moyo wawo mu nza, and the Bakongo people believe that life requires constant change and perpetual motion.
 Thus, Nzambi is also referred to as Kalûnga, the God of change.
 Similarities between the Bakongo belief of Kalûnga and the Big Bang Theory have been studied.
-Unlike many other traditional African spiritualities, the creation beliefs of the Bakongo is compatible with creatio ex nihilio.
+Unlike many other traditional African spiritualities, the creation beliefs of the Bakongo is compatible with creatio ex nihilo.